Thompson Postdoctoral Fellowship

 Recipients of the Thompson Fellowship

 Norimitsu Nakata (2013-2015), worked with Greg Beroza and Jesse Lawrence.
 PhD with Roel Snieder, Center for Wave Phenomena, Colorado School of Mines.
 Nori's research interests include crustal and global seismology, exploration geophysics, volcanism, and civil engineering.
 In particular, he studies subsurface and civil structures by using seismic interferometry and attenuation estimation, bandwidth enhancement, and auto-focusing methods.
-Nori recently joined the School of Geology and Geophysics at the University of Oklahoma as the Wagner Assistant Professor.
+Nori joined the School of Geology and Geophysics at the University of Oklahoma as the Wagner Assistant Professor.

 Lin Liu (2011-2013), worked with Howard Zebker and Rosemary Knight.
 PhD with John Wahr, Cooperative Institute for Research in Environmental Sciences, University of Colorado at Boulder.
 Lin's research interests include cryosphere geophysics, near surface geophysics, geodesy, remote sensing, and interactions of the solid earth with the atmosphere, ocean, and cryosphere.
 In particular, he has been studying the dynamics of the active layer of ice-rich permafrost on the North Slope of Alaska using InSAR.
 Lin is currently Assistant Professor of Earth System Science at the Chinese University of Hong Kong.